gaetanlhf/SaSHa/README.md

 - ✅ **Group-level configuration inheritance** propagating settings from groups to subgroups and servers
 - ✅ **Import functionality** to modularize your server configurations with remote URL support
 - ✅ **Authentication for remote imports** with token and basic auth support
-- ✅ **Smart caching system** for remote imports with configurable timeout
+- ✅ **Smart caching system** for remote imports with flexible cron-based scheduling
 - ✅ **Keyboard shortcuts** for efficient navigation and operation
 - ✅ **Top-level group filtering** to limit display to specific groups